-On the evening of January 19, 2014, Robert Moore and his girlfriend were returning to their home in Dix Hills, NY after attending a party.
+On the evening of January 19, 2014, Robert Moore and a friend were returning to their home in Dix Hills, NY after attending a party.
 Mr. Moore stopped at a gas station on "Straight Path", the main drag in Wyandanch.
 Straight Path was a familiar to Robert as an area where crimes occurred regularly.
 While stopped at the gas station, Mr. Moore began to open the trunk of his car in order to retrieve his girlfriend's pocket book.
 Suddenly, an individual later identified as Solomon Myailtha ("Africa") came from behind a parked white van.
 Mr. Myailtha removed a three-foot length of fence post from the van.
 The fence post had black electrical tape wrapped around the handle.
 While Mr. Moore's back was turned, Myailtha struck Mr. Moore on the back of his head with the steel pipe.
 Mr. Moore fought back.
 The police were called to the scene, and Mr. Moore was arrested, charged with Assault in the 3rd degree, shortly upgraded to Assault 2.
 Mr. Moore was held in the Suffolk County Jail until his arraignment, due to bail being set at $1,000,000.
 The entire incident was captured on video tape.
 Robert Moore sat in Riverhead County Jail for 16 months awaiting trial.

 The trial judge, William Condon, offered Robert a sentence of three years if Robert would plead guilty to charges of Attempted Murder 2 and Assault 1 (defined as an assault with an intention to kill).
 Believing in his innocence stemming from simply defending himself against a violent attack, Robert rejected this offer, and asked for a trial.
 Represented by Suffolk County Legal Aid, Robert was convicted and sentenced to 18 years.